paulstothard/helpful_commands/README.md

 git commit -m "A concise description of the changes"
 ```

-The following changes can be made to commits that have **not** been pushed to a remote repository:
+The following changes can be made to commits that have **not** been pushed to a remote repository.
 To rewrite the very last commit, with any currently staged changes:

 ```bash
 git commit --amend -m "An updated message"